|

 week and it was known that the dark haired

-woman with the fair child, who had lately come to lodge there, was gone away
+had lately come to lodge there, was gone away again.

-That was all the note taken that Molly had disappeared from the
+note taken that Molly had disappeared from the eyes of men.

-But the unwept death which, to the general lot, seemed as
+unwept death which, to the general lot, seemed as trivial as the summer shed

-trivial as the summer shed leaf, was charged with the
+leaf, was charged with the force of

-lives that we know of, shaping their joys and sorrows even to the
+destiny to certain human lives that we know of, shaping their joys and

-Silas Marner's determination to keep the 'tramp's child' was matter
+Silas Marner's determination to keep the

-of hardly less surprising and iterated talk in the village than the robbery of
+'tramp's child' was matter of hardly less surprising and iterated talk in the

-That softening of feeling towards him which dated from his
+That softening of feeling

-misfortune, that merging of suspicion and dislike in
+towards him which dated from his misfortune, that merging of suspicion and

-a rather contemptuous pity for him as lone
+dislike in a rather contemptuous pity for

-and crazy, was now accompanied with
+him as lone and crazy, was now accompanied with

 a more active sympathy,